deepsquare-io/ClusterFactory/web/docs/guides/01-setting-up-repository.md

 kubectl apply -f argo/default/apps/my-application.yaml
 ```

-Argo CD will deploy and synchroize automatically by following the HEAD commit.
+Argo CD will deploy and synchronize automatically by following the HEAD commit.
 You can also specify the branch instead of `HEAD`.